Skip to content

 How to Handle Your Bike on A Line Bus

-If there’s no space available in one bus compartment but other areas still have availability, use another space, signal the operator your choice in bike compartments.
+If there’s no space available in one bus compartment but other areas still have availability, use another space and signal the operator your choice in bike compartments.
 Take the extra step of securing your bicycle using the adjustable support arm and locking mechanism provided.
 Proper fastening means holding onto it firmly and preventing bikes from coming off when the bus joggles or swerves suddenly in case of a road obstruction.

-Now that you understand how to bring your bike onboard Rapid Ride A Line Bus Metro let’s focus on strategies for maneuvering through bus entry and exit while still carrying your bike.
+Now that you understand how to bring your bike onboard Rapid Ride A Line Bus Metro, let’s focus on strategies for maneuvering through bus entry and exit while still carrying your bike.

 Maneuvering Strategies for Bus Entry and Exit